Montana Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 Montana residents have to meet an asset limit and an income limit in order to be financially eligible for nursing home coverage through Montana Medicaid.
-For a single applicant in 2023, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
+For a single applicant in 2025, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The income for a single applicant in Montana in 2023 can not exceed the cost of nursing home care.
-Almost all income is counted (IRA payments, pension payments, Social Security benefits, property income, stock dividends, alimony, wages, etc.) other than COVID-19 stimulus checks and Holocaust restitution payments.
-Nursing home care in Montana can range from $6,000-$8,000 / month.
-However, Montana Nursing Home Medicaid beneficiaries must give the state almost all of their income to help cover the cost of care.
-They are only allowed to keep $50 / month of their income as a “personal needs allowance.”
-They may also keep enough income to make any Medicare premium payments they might have.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants with both spouses applying, the 2023 asset limit for nursing home coverage through Montana Medicaid is $2,000 per spouse, and their combined income can not exceed the cost of nursing home care, but the applicants must give almost all of their income to the state to offset the cost of care (they can keep $50 / month per spouse and enough to make Medicare premium payments).
-For a married applicant with just one spouse applying, the 2023 asset limit for nursing home coverage through Montana Medicaid is $2,000 for the applicant spouse and $148,620 for the non-applicant spouse.
-The income of the non-applicant spouse is not counted, and the income of the applicant can not exceed the cost of nursing home care, but they must give most of their income to the state to offset the cost of care.
-They can keep $50 / month, and enough to make Medicare premium payments.
-They can also keep enough income to make any allowable spousal income payments to low-income, non-applicant spouses.
+For married applicants with both spouses applying, the 2025 asset limit for nursing home coverage through Montana Medicaid is a combined $4,000, and their combined income can not exceed the cost of nursing home care, but the applicants must give almost all of their income to the state to offset the cost of care (they can keep $50/month per spouse and enough to make Medicare premium payments).
+For a married applicant with just one spouse applying, the 2025 asset limit for nursing home coverage through Montana Medicaid is $2,000 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The income of the applicant can not exceed the cost of nursing home care, and the income of the non-applicant spouse is not counted.
+Married Montana Nursing Home Medicaid recipients are also required to give most of their income to the state.
+They are allowed to keep $50/month as a personal needs allowance and enough to make Medicare premium payments.
+In addition, they are allowed to keep enough income to make any allowable spousal income allowance payments to financially needy spouses who are not enrolled in Medicaid.

 Functional Requirements